Unveiling Downstream Performance Scaling of LLMs: A Clustering-Based Perspective: Experiments

 \subsection{Prediction Experiments}

-We compare COD against \anno{four} representative prediction methods: \begin{enumerate}[leftmargin=2em] \item Loss-intermediate performance prediction~\citep{chen2024scaling}: First predicts the target LLM's final training loss, then estimates downstream task metrics based on the relationship between smaller models' evaluation metrics and their losses. \item End-to-end performance-compute prediction: Directly extrapolates large model metrics from smaller model evaluation set metrics using performance scaling laws~\citep{xiao2024densing}. \item Passrate-compute prediction~\citep{achiam2023gpt,hu2023predicting}: A variant of end-to-end method, which estimates large model passrates from smaller model passrates.
-We conduct 100 trials per evaluation set for smaller models to enhance reliability and report absolute prediction error on the passrate metric. \item \anno{BNSL~\citep{caballero2022broken}: Another variant of end-to-end method, which decomposes the end-to-end mapping into a multi-segment power-law framework.} \end{enumerate}
+We compare COD against four representative prediction methods: \begin{enumerate}[leftmargin=2em] \item Loss-intermediate~\citep{chen2024scaling}: First predicts the target LLM's final training or validation loss, then estimates downstream task metrics based on the relationship between smaller models' evaluation metrics and their losses. \item \camera{End-to-end(exp)}~\citep{xiao2024densing}: Directly extrapolates large model metrics from smaller model evaluation set metrics using \camera{exponential-based} performance scaling laws. \item \camera{End-to-end(passrate)}~\citep{achiam2023gpt,hu2023predicting}: A variant of end-to-end method, which estimates large model passrates from smaller model passrates.
+We conduct 100 trials per evaluation set for smaller models to enhance reliability and report absolute prediction error on the passrate metric. \item \camera{End-to-end(BNSL)}~\citep{caballero2022broken}: Decomposes the end-to-end mapping into a multi-segment power-law framework. \end{enumerate}

-We also evaluate two variants of our COD approach to validate the benefits of its components: \begin{enumerate}[leftmargin=2em] \item COD (w/o mapping): Employs difficulty-based clustering, extrapolates within all clusters, and aggregates metrics, bypassing the subset-to-full mapping stage. \item COD (Complete): Our full proposed multi-stage approach, including clustering, predictable cluster filtering, subset extrapolation, and subset-to-full mapping. \end{enumerate}
+We also evaluate two variants of our COD approach to validate the benefits of its components: \begin{enumerate}[leftmargin=2em] \item COD (w/o mapping): Performs difficulty-based KMeans clustering, extrapolates per cluster, and aggregates metrics without subset-to-full mapping. \item COD (Complete): Our full proposed multi-stage approach, including clustering, predictable cluster filtering, subset extrapolation, and subset-to-full mapping. \end{enumerate}

 Comparative results are shown in \cref{tab:baseline_comparison}.
 Prediction accuracy is measured by the absolute error between predicted and actual performance.
 We report mean and max prediction errors across all evaluation sets, as well as errors for individual sets.
-Our complete COD approach significantly outperforms existing methods in both mean (1.68\%) and maximum (2.38\%) prediction errors, offering reliable guidance for large model training.
-While baselines perform well on some sets, their substantial errors on others undermine overall credibility.
+Our complete COD approach significantly outperforms existing methods in both mean (\camera{1.55\%}) and maximum (\camera{2.68\%}) prediction errors, offering reliable guidance for large model training. \camera{Although baseline methods achieve acceptable performance on partial datasets, their large prediction errors on other datasets severely compromise their overall reliability.}